Kalash004/Chat/readme.md

 - Message sending in a given format to everyone on the network

-- Send private messages to a specific client (we will work on appropriate encryption for sent messages - each client will have its own key)
+- Send private messages to a specific client

+- Tic tac toe Game mode invite/play functionality

 ### Client Characteristics: